jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Old Philosophy vs. New Philosophy

 Techvolution is a philosophy book, but I don't directly reference past philosophies.
-Like any topic it takes some practice to read.
-However, I thought it might help to study the topic a little.
+Like any topic, it takes some practice to read.
+However, I thought it might help to study the subject a little.
 Below are snippets from two influential philosophers.

 One who hated Rousseau's ideas, and another who loved them.